 You can also meet the classroom hours requirement by completing an electrician associate’s degree or diploma program before the apprenticeship.

-Most jurisdictions require about 4,000 hours of experience as a journeyman to qualify for this examination.
+Most jurisdictions require at least two years (4,000 hours) as a journeyman to qualify for licensure.